-May has arrived and spring is in full force.
+May is here and spring is in full force!
 This month marks the start of the season's first barbecues, as the days lengthen and the warm summer breezes feel close enough to touch.
 This is an excellent month to set yourself up for a successful summer.
-Spend some time in your garden this May.
-Get some fresh air and enjoy the last days of spring.

 If you followed our previous months' tips and tricks, it's time to enjoy lots of gorgeous colour on your hanging planters and patio displays.
 Take a moment to sit back, relax, and enjoy the fruits of your labour in full bloom.
-Continue reading to discover Davaon's list of essential tasks and garden ideas for May to ensure a thriving garden all year round.
+If you're lucky, you might even spot some first strawberries to enjoy!

 Enjoy the eye-catching colours from your garden this month

 What we’ll cover in this article: